escapin/ElectionManager/deployment/README.md

 ## How to run the Election Manager at `localhost`

-The election manager and the nginx sessions to handle the election created can be started by:
+The election manager and the nginx sessions to handle the elections created can be started by:

 ```
 ./run.sh